kallesi/PPTTranslate/README.md

 To get started, you need a recent version Python 3 and a few libraries.

 `pip install zipfile openpyxl`

+To get Google Translate functionality:

+`pip install playwright`

+This implementation doesn't require binaries, but does require a chrome version.
+You can specify your chrome version in `constants.py`.
+I use Brave browser, but it should work with any chromium based browser.

-Simply clone this repository or download it in a zip. `main.py` will contain some general instructions on how to get started with the tool.
+Simply clone this repository or download it in a zip.

----

-### Known Issues

-- Only works up to 10 slides long.
-This is a simple for loop indexing issue.
-Shouldn't take too long to fix.

-### Feature Requests

-- External translation API - relatively easy.
-I currently don't need this feature so feel free to clone it, or submit a request.
+Run `main.py --help` to get started.

+# Example Use

+I want to translate a powerpoint file to Japanese:

+`cd {project directory}`

+Extract the text into `Translate.xlsx` - then auto translate via Google Translate.

+`main.py extract {pptx path} --auto --source en --to ja`

+Make necessary adjustments.
+The `Translate.xlsx` will be in the same directory as your original powerpoint.

+`main.py merge {pptx path}`

+Your translated text will be merged into a new pptx file.